ubports/docs.ubports.com/sdk/scopes/cpp/unity.scopes.testing/Benchmark.rst

 Detailed Description
 --------------------

-The `Benchmark </sdk/scopes/cpp/unity.scopes.testing/Benchmark/>`__
+The :ref:`Benchmark <sdk_unity_scopes_testing_benchmark>` class defines an
-class defines an interface to provide scope authors with runtime benchmarking capabilities to be used in their own testing.
+interface to provide scope authors with runtime benchmarking capabilities to be used in their own testing.

 Member Function Documentation
 -----------------------------